Performance of Borel-Pad\'e-Laplace integrator for the resolution of stiff and non-stiff problems: Introduction

-Of course, there are some other schemes suitable for stiff problems.
-A common point of all the cited algorithms is their implicit character.
-Indeed, no explicit method in the family of BDF or RK schemes is $A$-stable.
+Of course, there exist some other schemes suitable for stiff problems.
+A common feature of all these methods is their implicit character.
 However, the cost of an implicit scheme may be very high.
-This is particularly true for fast dynamic problems (damage mechanics, molecular dynamics, \ldots) where the use of implicit methods is not conceivable.
+This is particularly true for long-time dynamics problems (celestial mechanics, molecular dynamics, \ldots) where the use of implicit methods is hardly conceivable.
 The development of explicit, yet with a good enough stability property, numerical schemes is desirable.

 An approach which has been used to this aim is to build stabilized RK schemes \cite{book:hairer2,verwer96}.
 These schemes are not $A$-stable like the implicit RK schemes but have a larger stability domain than standard explicit RK schemes.